dxcamps/DLI_RoboWorkshop_1/prework/readme.md

 ## Copying the Virtual Hard Disk (VHD) for the Virtual Machine

-Now that we have the Azure Resource Group, Storage Account and Blob Container created, we can now copy the pre-existing VHD provided for this workshop.
+Now that we have the Azure Resource Group, Storage Account and Blob Container created, we can now copy the pre-existing VHD image provided for this workshop.

 ***COPYING THE PRE-EXISTING VHD FOR THE WORKSHOP TO YOUR STORAGE ACCOUNT COULD TAKE OVER AN HOUR.***

-1. To copy the pre-existing VHD from the hosted storage account into the container you just created, use the following command:
+1. To copy the pre-existing VHD image from the hosted storage account into the container you just created, use the following command:

     > **Note**: This copy COULD take over an hour to complete.
 However, it's also possible that it will complete almost immediately.
 This could happen if the storage account you created just coincidentally happened to be on the same set of hardware that the source storage account exists on.
 If that is the case, the copy is done as a "shadow" copy and takes no time at all.
 In most cases though it has to transfer a 100GB VHD file to a separate set of disks and it just takes time for that to complete.

-    > **Note**: The `--source-uri` value points to the location of the pre-created vhd.
-It points to a vhd blob named `msftnvidiaimage.vhd`.
+    > **Note**: The `--source-uri` value points to the location of the pre-created vhd image.
+It points to a vhd blob named `msftnvidiaimage.vhd` that we are hosting for your to copy.
 These are pre-existing values that need to be entered exactly as shown below.
 Do not modify them.
-This is the VHD we have created for you that already has Ubnutu 16.04 LTS, Digits, and Jupyter pre-installed.
+This is the VHD image we have created for you that already has Ubnutu 16.04 LTS, Digits, and Jupyter pre-installed.
 It is hosted by us in a storage container of our own.

     ```bash
     azure storage blob copy start